 Bio: Jeremy R. Garrett, Ph.D., is Research Associate in Bioethics at Children’s Mercy Hospital in Kansas City, Missouri and holds appointments as Associate Professor of Pediatrics and Adjunct Associate Professor of Philosophy at the University of Missouri-Kansas City.
 Previously he was Assistant Professor of Philosophy at California State University-Sacramento.
 Dr. Garrett received his Ph.D. in Philosophy from Rice University, where he served for several years as Managing Editor of the Journal of Medicine and Philosophy.

 PhD Candidate, University of Texas

 Bio: My work is primarily in metaethics, though I have interests in metaphysics, epistemology, and philosophy of religion as well.
 I'm most interested in where these other disciplines intersect with metaethical issues.
 So, I've been writing on metaphysical grounding of normative facts, epistemological worries for moral realism, and whether theistic moral realism provides a solution to these epistemological worries.

 In my free time I spend time with my wife and son and practice Judo.

 New York University

 Bio: Camil Golub is a Ph.D. candidate in philosophy at New York University.
 He works primarily in ethics and metaethics, and also has interests in moral psychology and the history of ethical thought.

-Bio: Christopher Rice began work as an assistant professor of philosophy at Lynn University in Boca Raton, FL in 2014.
-Before that, he received his PhD in philosophy from Fordham University, where he also served for two years as a post-doctoral teaching fellow.
+Bio: Chris Rice is an assistant professor of philosophy at Lynn University in Boca Raton, FL.
 His interests include ethics (especially theories of well-being), animal ethics, environmental ethics, and political philosophy.

 University of Minnesota Morris